Click here for Gayle Skidmore’s TECHNICAL RIDER

 EXTENDED BIO

-Gayle’s dedication to her craft has paved the way to opening for the likes of Jason Mraz, Lisa Loeb, The Jamestown Revival, Sean and Sara Watkins, Sam Phillips, and Coeur d’Pirate.
-She has recorded with such artists as The Softlightes, Bushwalla, Jason Mraz and Tyrone Wells, and continues to explore new styles.
+Having overcome many challenges- a mountain of loss and a relationship that ended tragically, Gayle Skidmore has a depth to her writing and performing that is as poignant as it is hard-won.
+It is clear that it is more than just personally fulfilling.
+San Diego has taken note, nominating her for 7 San Diego Music Awards, with 3 wins.
+Gayle’s dedication to her craft has paved the way to opening for the likes of Jason Mraz, Lisa Loeb, and Coeur d’Pirate.
+She has recorded with such artists as Clare & The Reasons, Jason Mraz and Tyrone Wells, and continues to explore new styles.
 Her song “Only Ever You” features Dave Catching of Eagles of Death Metal on guitar.
-Recently transplanted to The Netherlands, she continues to enchant with her singular, transportive style, and her heartfelt performances.
-A crowning moment was opening for her hero, Lisa Loeb, at San Diego’s beloved venue The Casbah in 2013.

-Having overcome many challenges- a mountain of loss and a relationship that ended tragically, Gayle Skidmore has a depth to her writing and performing that is as poignant as it is hard-won.
-Though she has lost count, she knows that she has written over 2500 songs.
-Currently, Gayle Skidmore is living with her husband and child in San Diego, California, after 8 years abroad in Hilversum, The Netherlands.
-She released a song every week in 2019 and 2020 for her fans on Patreon.
 Throughout her dark moments, Skidmore has always felt that music is a gift, one that she has worked tirelessly to develop and share, to give others a taste of the connection, healing, and hope that she found through transforming her pain into beautiful music.